AUTHORS

 MIEKO KAWAKAMI (b.
 1976) is an award-winning novelist and poet.
 Her novel Breasts and Eggs, translated by Sam Bett and David Boyd, was published by Europa Editions in 2020 to great acclaim.
 Heaven, also co-translated by Bett and Boyd, was published in 2021, and All the Lovers in the Night in 2022.
 Her short novel Ms Ice Sandwich (Pushkin Press, 2018) was translated by Louise Heal Kawai.
 Her stories and prose poems, translated by Hitomi Yoshio, appear in vols.
 1–7 of Monkey Business.
 “Good Stories Originate in the Caves of Antiquity,” a conversation with Haruki Murakami, was published in MONKEY, vol. 1; “Seeing,” a poem, appears in MONKEY, vol. 2; “Upon Seeing the Evening Sky,” an essay, in vol. 3; and “The Day Before,” a poem, in vol. 4.

 SACHIKO KISHIMOTO (b.
 1960) is known for her translations of Nicholson Baker, Lucia Berlin, Judy Budnitz, Lydia Davis, Thom Jones, and Miranda July.
 She is also a popular essayist; her latest collection, Seas I’d Like to See Before I Die, appeared in 2020.
 Excerpts from The Forbidden Diary, a fictional diary, translated by Ted Goossen, are featured in vols.
 1–7 of Monkey Business.
-“Misaki” appears in vol. 1 of MONKEY, and “I Don’t Remember” in vol. 3.
+His translations of “Misaki” appears in vol. 1 of MONKEY and “I Don’t Remember” in vol. 3.
+“Tamba-Sasayama,” translated by Margaret Mitsutani, is featured in vol. 5.

 JON KLASSEN (b.
 1981) is an award-winning Canadian writer and illustrator of children’s books and an animator.
 This Is Not My Hat won both the Caldecott Medal and the Kate Greenaway Medal.
 His work has appeared in the Japanese MONKEY